-If some program uses dynamically linked libraries, ELF header will invoke
+If some program uses dynamically linked libraries, the ELF header will invoke

 This happens on every preemption, and this is why context switching is not cheap.

-Other then isolation, page map also adds security.
-A process cannot directly access anohter process’s memory.
+Other than isolation, page map also adds security.
+A process cannot directly access another process’s memory.

 The kernel also needs to store its data somewhere.
-And it does.
 In the virtual address space, the “higher half” of the address space is kernel memory.
 A userland program can’t access it due to another security measure - flags.
-Pages belonging to kernel are marked as kernel pages and CPU will not let any app access it.
+Pages belonging to the kernel are marked as kernel pages and the CPU will not let any app access them.

 So, during preemption, CPU switches ring to kernel made, OS code gets executed, Page Table gets modified to point to RAM addresses of the next process, and userland ring is entered again for that new process.